Travel tips for visiting the Monkey Forest Ubud! This is one of Bali's top things to do for a reason!

-One of the things I really wanted to do during our trip to Bali was visit the Monkey Forest.
+One of the things I really wanted to do during our trip to Bali was to visit the Sacred Monkey Forest Sanctuary.
 I was both nervous, slightly scared, ok super scared of this trip to the Monkey Forest.

 I read all sorts of blog posts going into the trip on what to do and what not to do at the Monkey Forest.
 By the time I was done I was pretty sure a monkey was going to take a flying leap through the air grab onto my head and scare the crap out of me.

 Thankfully this did not happen!
 Though I hate to say it I did see a monkey jump on another guest and it looked terrifying.
 I am pretty sure the reason this didn't happen was due to 2 things.

 The first being a bit of common sense and the second being staying away from anyone who is carrying food or a water bottle including the locals working in the Monkey Forest.

 Visiting the Monkey Forest was one of the highlights of our trip to Bali.
 There is just something so cute, slightly scary but fun about Monkeys.
 You never know what they are going to do and that can be interesting.
 We did not have any problems with the monkeys during our visit.
 We made sure we did not have any food or water bottles on us when we entered the temple.